 - It’s particularly prominent in the Best Documentary Feature category.
 From 1995 to 2000, three of the five winners directly involved the Holocaust (Anne Frank Remembered, The Final Days, and Into the Arms of Strangers: Stories of the Kindertransport) – and another was about post-WWII Jewish refugees.

 - This phenomenon was referenced in Extras, where Kate Winslet’s character notes that the best way to win an Oscar was to play in a Holocaust movie.
-Winslet herself then tried (but failed) to win an Oscar doing exactly that in The Reader, and Ricky Gervais did not let her forget it.
+Amusingly, Winslet herself later won an Oscar for Best Actress for The Reader, which was about the Holocaust.

 - Broadway musicals adapted to films might pick up a Movie Bonus Song purely to snag a “Best Original Song” Oscar nomination.
 This was a common strategy even before the category existed, just as a way to differentiate the film version from the play (and get people to see both).
 But with the Oscar incentive added on, studios will add songs whether or not the score needs it.
 The movie versions of A Chorus Line, Little Shop of Horrors, Evita, Chicago, The Phantom of the Opera, Dreamgirls and Les Misérables all got original song nominations this way; the only one of these to win was “You Must Love Me” from Evita.